Richard Parks instructing a beginner fly angler.

 Meeting times for full-day trips will range from 6:00AM (for a handful of trips in late fall) to 9:00AM at Parks' Fly Shop, with these times shifting somewhat if we are meeting you in Yellowstone Park.
 For half-days, we might meet during the same timeframe or sometime in early afternoon.
 Afternoon meeting times are more likely before the middle of July than at any point after.
 We will either meet you at our shop, if you are staying in Gardiner, or somewhere in Yellowstone Park near our fishing destination, if you are staying in Yellowstone Park or in Cooke City, Silver Gate, West Yellowstone, or another entrance community besides Gardiner.

 While not our main quarry with beginners, rookies sometimes tie into a very nice brown trout on late summer or early fall Yellowstone River half-day float trips.
-Photo by Ben Jewell.

 Most of the year, Yellowstone River float trips are terrible choices for beginners.
 To regularly catch lots of trout, the Yellowstone usually requires accurate casts, good line management, precise hook-sets, and many, many casts.
 Moreover, fishing the Yellowstone is very fast-paced for most of the season, which tends to overwhelm less-experienced anglers.
 This adds up to mean that we hate taking rookies on the Yellowstone most of the season, because they usually do very poorly.

-In late summer through early fall, generally from the middle of August through early October, the situation is very different, with several factors coming together to make Yellowstone River float trips a decent beginner option.
+In late summer through early fall, generally from sometime in August through early October, the situation is very different, with several factors coming together to make Yellowstone River float trips a decent beginner option.
 First, the river is low enough that precise casts are not required on certain sections of river, but the water is still warm enough and high enough that the fish are aggressive.
 Second, the mountain whitefish are preparing to spawn at this time and so are feeding aggressively.
 Finally, at this time both trout and whitefish are often eager to eat aquatic insect larvae and nymphs as well as baitfish imitations fished under strike indicators (fly fishers' fancy term for bobbers), which is the least-challenging angling technique that works on the Yellowstone.
 Therefore, during this ONE time of year, beginners can catch a lot of solid fish on river float trips, with only a few minutes of dry-land instruction required beforehand.

 There is one big catch: beginners generally do not catch very many trout on these trips.
 Instead, the predominant quarry for them (unlike for experienced anglers) is whitefish.
 If you are familiar with mountain whitefish and do not like catching them, any of the other beginner fly fishing trips discussed on this page will be a better choice for you.